Table of Contents

 III.
 The State Party Organization

-Political parties in the United States are composed of two different structures.
+Political parties in the US are composed of two different structures.
 The permanent party structure is those people and organizations that keep the party functioning on a daily basis.
 The permanent party structure has three parts.
 The party organization is composed of all those activists, volunteers and party officials that are active in the day-to-day functioning of the party.
-The party organization is organized like the federal government – it has organizations at the national, state, and local levels.
+The party organization is organized like the federal government – it has organizations at the national, state and local levels.
 That means it is decentralized – decisions and money flow from the bottom to the top.
 The party organization is also diverse – each organization has its own unique flavor.
 Among the people in the party organization are the party officials.
 Check with your text to find out the duties of the following party officials and how they are chosen: the national chair and vice chair, the national executive committee, the state chair and vice chair, the state executive committee, the county chair and county executive committee, and the precinct chair.
 The precinct chair is the basic level in the party organization in Texas.

 The party-in-government, the second part of the permanent party organization, is composed of all those elected government officials of the party.
-You will frequently find conflict between the party organization and the party-in-government over who is in charge of the party and who should determine its course, beliefs, strategy, platform, and so forth.
+You will frequently find conflict between the party organization and the party-in-government over who is in charge of the party and who should determine its course, beliefs, strategy, platform and so forth.
 Because of the rise of candidate-centered campaigns, candidates no longer need party permission or support to get elected.
 Too, the party cannot determine who uses its name.
 Thus government officials are elected with the label of the party, but without party support, endorsement or loyalty.

 The party-in-the-electorate is all those people who identify with the party.
 Party identification makes it more likely that people will get involved in politics.
 Independents vote in much less numbers than do people who are self-identified as belonging to a party.

 The second major structure of US political parties is the temporary party structure, sometimes called the Convention System.
 The temporary party structure occurs every two years beginning with the primary election and ending with the national convention.
 It may involve people who have no real connection with the party, but rather are ideologues or one-issue groups that do not necessarily represent the party as a whole (much less the voters).
 Nonetheless, because these people attend the party conventions in large numbers, it is these people who decide party issues.
 The convention system is described in detail in your text.
-It consists of the precinct convention/caucus, the county convention, the state convention, and the national convention.
+It consists of the precinct convention/caucus, the county convention, the state convention and the national convention.
 Each convention level has its own responsibilities.
 The national convention adopts a national platform and rules, elects a national chair and vice chair, and selects the party’s presidential nominee every 4 years.
 The state convention adopts a state platform and rules, elects a national committeeman and committeewoman, elects delegates to the national convention, elects the state chair and vice chair, and elects the district committeemen and committeewomen who make up the state executive committee.
 The county convention adopts the county platform and rules, and elects delegates to the state convention.
 The precinct convention adopts precinct resolutions and elects delegates to the county convention.
 As we spend more time on elections, you will begin to see the how the role of the parties has changed over the last two hundred years.

 From the end of Reconstruction until the late 1970s, the Democratic Party dominated Texas politics.
 The Republican Party began to grow, however, following WWII with the increased size and prosperity of the middle and upper classes in Texas.
 The first Republican official elected to a statewide office was John Tower, who was elected to the US Senate in 1961.
 The Republican base generally lies in urbanized, rapidly growing areas that contain lots of non-Texans.
 African Americans overwhelmingly vote Democratic.
 This has been true of Hispanics as well, although the latter may be changing.